Alkenso/DataHandle/README.md

 }
 ```

-__Note:__
+_Note:_
-__Originally, we have to decompress, decrypt, etc before performing any data manipulations.__
+_Originally, we have to decompress, decrypt, etc before performing any data manipulations._
-__It's ok if we need all data content, but there are cases when only small part of data is needed.__
+_It's ok if we need all data content, but there are cases when only small part of data is needed._

-## Work in progress:
-  - add Xcode tests integration (in progress)